mehransab101/Black_Hat_Python/README.md

 # Black_Hat_Python
-hacking for programmers and pentesters
+python programming for hackers and pentesters